Estanislao-Oviedo/tweety-backend/README.md

 `POST /auth/signup/`

 Creates a new user, sets the JWT cookie and return the new user

+---

 `POST /auth/login/`

 Sets the JWT cookie and return the new user

+---

 `POST /auth/logout/`

 Erases the JWT token cookie on the client

+---

 `GET /auth/checkifloggedin/`

 Returns false or the logged user

+---

 ## User related requests

 `GET /user/:link`

 Returns the user if the link exists

+---

 `GET /user/:link/posts`

 Returns an array of the user posts if the link exists

+---

 `GET /user/:link/replies`

 Returns an array of posts with the user replies if the link exists

+---

 `GET /user/:link/followers`

 Returns an array with the user's followers if the link exists

+---

 `GET /user/:link/follows`

 Returns an array with the user's follows if the link exists

+---

 `GET /user/:search/search`

 Returns an array of users who's link match the search criteria

+---

 `PUT /user/:link/follow`

-    Needs authorization
+##### Needs authorization
 Follows or unfollows a user

+---

 `PUT /user/update`

-    Needs authorization
+##### Needs authorization
 Updates your profile's username, header image, profile picture or and bio and returns your new edited user

+---

 ## Post related requests

 `GET /feed/:page`

-    Needs authorization
+##### Needs authorization
 Returns an array of posts of the users you followed with pagination

+---

 `GET /post/:id`

 Returns the posts if the id exists

+---

 `GET /post/:id/parentreplies`

 Returns an array of posts of the path to your posts
 The id post replied to 1 and 1 replied to 2.
 Returns [2, 1]

+---

 `POST /post/`

-    Needs authorization
+##### Needs authorization
 Create a new post or reply created by your user

+---

 `PUT /:id/like`

-    Needs authorization
+##### Needs authorization
 Likes a post and returns an array with all the current likes

+---

 `DELETE /:id`

-    Needs authorization
+##### Needs authorization
-    Given you are the author of the post it deletes it if it has no replies,
-    otherwise it adds a deleted flag and changes it's content to deleted.
-    If you delete a deleted post reply with no other replies it also deletes the post you replied to Returns the deleted post
+Given you are the author of the post it deletes it if it has no replies, otherwise it adds a deleted flag and changes it's content to deleted.
+If you delete a deleted post reply with no other replies it also deletes the post you replied to.
+Returns the deleted post